lumskii/agentic_orchestrator/README.md

 ## 👨‍💻 Credits

-**Developed by [Your Name] for the Agentic Postgres Challenge** — showcasing the power of AI-native databases, zero-copy branching, and multi-agent orchestration for safe, intelligent database operations.
+**Developed by Olu Mike Sholola for the Agentic Postgres Challenge** — showcasing the power of AI-native databases, zero-copy branching, and multi-agent orchestration for safe, intelligent database operations.

 **Technologies Used:**
 - TypeScript, Node.js, Next.js 14, React 18